katcipis/katcipis.github.io/_posts/drafts/hack-go-type-system.md

 ```

 Make the "safe" cast behave unsafely, based on sheer curiosity on
-how this can actually be safe.
+how this can actually be safe (take a look under the hood).
 And this has been achieved.

-So lets
-forget that there is a **VERY** simpler way to force casts in Go
+So lets forget that there is a **VERY** simpler way to force casts in Go
 and have some fun with my useless hack (we should at least have some
 fun, right ?).